monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 ## Assigning or Changing Image Colours Using LUTs {#assigning-or-changing-image-colours-using-luts}

 Monochrome images have a grey look up table applied, meaning that each intensity is represented by a different shade of grey.
-In single channel images this can easily be changed to be different shades of red, green, blue etc. by simply changing the LUT applied.
+In single channel images this can easily be changed to be different shades of red, green, blue etc. by simply changing the applied look up table \(LUT\).

-Click on the image you want to change and then go to **Image LUTS** and select the colour/LUT you want to apply to the image.
+Click on the image you want to change and then go to **Image -&gt; LUTS** and select the colour/LUT you want to apply to the image.

 ![](/assets/part6/lookup_tables_menu.jpg)